 The hard cap is 4,669,201 SOST — the first seven significant digits of Feigenbaum's first constant δ (≈ 4.6692016091…), the universal ratio that governs the period-doubling route to chaos in nonlinear dynamical systems.
 The choice is deliberate: ConvergenceX itself is built on the same family of dynamical systems.
 Emission follows an exponential decay per 131,553-block epoch with quotient q = e-1/4 ≈ 0.7788; epoch 0 reward = 7.85100863 SOST.
 No premine, no ICO, no dev tax, no minting function, no governance override.
 See section 4 (Monetary Policy) and Appendix A (Canonical Constants).

-◈ PILLAR 4 — STORE OF VALUE
+◈ PILLAR 4 — STORE-OF-VALUE ARCHITECTURE

-Up to 50% supply → gold-backed
+Up to 50% supply → gold reserve

 Every block coinbase is split 50 / 25 / 25 by consensus (PoW miner / Gold Funding Vault / PoPC Pool).
-Over the full emission curve this directs up to 50% of total supply into two gold-backed channels:
+Over the full emission curve this directs up to 50% of total supply into two gold-reserve channels:

 25% — Perpetual Gold Vault.
 Protocol-funded, one-way TWAP purchases of tokenised precious metals (XAUT / PAXG today, broader basket later) deposited into a Heritage Reserve on Ethereum mainnet.
 Observable reserve ratio — not a peg, not a redemption right.
 See section 5.

 25% — Proof of Personal Custody (PoPC).
-Rewards distributed to holders who prove continued custody of gold-backed positions through cryptographic attestation.
+Rewards distributed to holders who prove continued custody of gold-referenced positions through cryptographic attestation.
 Models A (self-custody bonds) and B (escrow timelock) collateralise with tokenised gold today and with physically self-custodied gold in the future, preserving operator privacy on-chain.
 See section 6.

 The split is enforced at validation: a block with the wrong coinbase shape is invalid.
 See sections 5, 6, and Constitution C1–C15 (section 10).